wp-plugins/itempress/readme.txt

 If you want to work on ItemPress, just:

+`cd wp-content/plugins`

 `svn co http://plugins.svn.wordpress.org/itempress itempress-svn`

-`ln -s itempress-svn/trunk itempress`.
+`ln -s itempress-svn/trunk itempress`

-...then start hacking.
+...activate, then start hacking!
+You can submit diff's using the [Support Tab](http://wordpress.org/support/plugin/itempress).

 All tracking of new features, discussion, bugs, etc are all done tagging items in the [Support Tab](http://wordpress.org/support/plugin/itempress).